xmos/ai_tools/README.md

 # Install xmos-ai-tools from PyPI
 pip3 install xmos-ai-tools --upgrade
 ```
-Use ``pip3 install xmos-ai-tools --pre --upgrade`` instead if you want to install the latest development version.
+Use ``pip3 install xmos-ai-tools --pre --upgrade`` instead if you want to install the latest beta version.

 <a name="using-xmos-ai-tools-from-python"></a>
 ## Using xmos-ai-tools from Python